lomorage/LomoAgentWin/README.md

 ### Add the language translator in L10N.json file

-1. Open the L10N.json file which in the same folder of the Lomorage.exe
+1. Open the L10N.json file which in the same folder of the lomoagent.exe

 2. Add the language you want